 - 42.5% of working aged adults (16 65) had an average prose literacy score below level 3.
-That's more than 4 out of 10 people. - About half of the working age adults (16-65) had an average numeracy score below level 3. - Just over 70% of working age adults had an average problem solcing score below level 3.
+That's more than 4 out of 10 people. - About half of the working age adults (16 65) had an average numeracy score below level 3. - Just over 70% of working age adults had an average problem-solving score below level 3.

-It also tells us that there is a huge gap between the scores of Aboriginal and non-Aboriginal people.
+It also tells us that there is a huge gap between the scores of the Aboriginal and non-Aboriginal populations.

-- 70% of non-Aboriginal people score at level 3 or above.
-About 30% were at levels 1 & 2. - The exact opposite is true for Aboriginal people.
+- 70% of the non-Aboriginal population scores at level 3 or above.
+About 30% were at levels 1 & 2. - The exact opposite is true for the Aboriginal population.
 69% scored below level 3.
 31% scored at level 3 or above

-It is important to remember that the literacy scores for Aboriginal people reflect, at least in part, the fact that many Aboriginal people speak English as a second language and that until more recently, many had limited access to formal schooling.
+It is important to remember that the literacy scores for the Aboriginal population relect, at least in part, the fact that many Aboriginal people speak English as a second language and that until more recently, many had limited access to formal schooling.